cg-tuwien/ppsurf/README.md

-author = {Erler, Philipp and Fuentes-Perez, Lizeth and Hermosilla, Pedro and Guerrero, Paul and Pajarola, Renato and Wimmer, Michael}, title = {PPSurf: Combining Patches and Point Convolutions for Detailed Surface Reconstruction}, journal = {Computer Graphics Forum}, volume = {n/a}, number = {n/a}, pages = {e15000}, keywords = {modeling, surface reconstruction}, doi = {https://doi.org/10.1111/cgf.15000}, url = {https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.15000}, eprint = {https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.15000}, abstract = {Abstract 3D surface reconstruction from point clouds is a key step in areas such as content creation, archaeology, digital cultural heritage and engineering.
+author = {Erler, Philipp and Fuentes-Perez, Lizeth and Hermosilla, Pedro and Guerrero, Paul and Pajarola, Renato and Wimmer, Michael}, title = {PPSurf: Combining Patches and Point Convolutions for Detailed Surface Reconstruction}, journal = {Computer Graphics Forum}, volume = {43}, number = {1}, pages = {e15000}, keywords = {modeling, surface reconstruction}, doi = {https://doi.org/10.1111/cgf.15000}, url = {https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.15000}, eprint = {https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.15000}, abstract = {Abstract 3D surface reconstruction from point clouds is a key step in areas such as content creation, archaeology, digital cultural heritage and engineering.
 Current approaches either try to optimize a non-data-driven surface representation to fit the points, or learn a data-driven prior over the distribution of commonly occurring surfaces and how they correlate with potentially noisy point clouds.
 Data-driven methods enable robust handling of noise and typically either focus on a global or a local prior, which trade-off between robustness to noise on the global end and surface detail preservation on the local end.
 We propose PPSurf as a method that combines a global prior based on point convolutions and a local prior based on processing local point cloud patches.
 We show that this approach is robust to noise while recovering surface details more accurately than the current state-of-the-art.
-Our source code, pre-trained model and dataset are available at https://github.com/cg-tuwien/ppsurf.}
+Our source code, pre-trained model and dataset are available at https://github.com/cg-tuwien/ppsurf.}, year = {2024}
 }
 ```